thefnordling/dotnet-s3-example/README.md

 * Log in with the username `minio` and the password `snickerdoodle`
 * Under `Object Browser` - click `Create a Bucket` and call it `pail` and hit the `Create Bucket` button
 * Under access keys click `Create access key +` and then `Create`.
 As prompted - make note of the access key and secret key as they will not be viewable from the console again.
-* Set two local environmental variables `AppSettings__AccessKey` and `AppSettings__SecretKey` and populate them with the respective values you copied from the previous step.  *You may need to restart your development tools for the new environmental variables to load*
+* Set two local environmental variables `S3Demo__AccessKey` and `S3Demo__SecretKey` and populate them with the respective values you copied from the previous step.  *You may need to restart your development tools for the new environmental variables to load*